-Degroot's Spire Arborvitae is a dense multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
+Sting Arborvitae is a dense multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

-This is a high maintenance shrub that will require regular care and upkeep.
+This is a relatively low maintenance shrub.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 It has no significant negative characteristics.

-Degroot's Spire Arborvitae is recommended for the following landscape applications;
+Sting Arborvitae is recommended for the following landscape applications;